handeyeco/tech-blog/content/blog/grandbot-update-play/index.md

 ## Conclusion

 I'd like to add more interaction that contributes to his mood.
 Sensing movement, reacting to date/time, and maybe even making mini-games to play with people.
-This is a good start though in seeking his own identity.
+For now though, this is a good start on giving Grandbot his own identity.
 More and more he's controlling his own feelings and I'm just trying to keep up!